vernjan/owasp-juice-shop/level5.md

 Doesn't look much English but this is [Lorem Ipsum](https://www.lipsum.com/) and it should be `dolores at ea`.
 - This gave me most of the correct letters.
 - The last step was to decrypt the most important part: `WXL: YZYtokensaleCicoCea`.
-- After reading the first hint: _"This challenge is about finding the prepared-but-not-yet-published page about this ICO in the application._ it was obvious.".
+- After reading the first hint: _"This challenge is about finding the prepared-but-not-yet-published page about this ICO in the application."_ it became obvious.
 It is `URL: /#/tokensale-ico-ea`.

 Go to `/#/tokensale-ico-ea`